bbglab/cgi-clinics-api/README.md

 >     print(f"An error occurred: {e}")
 > ```

 You can also straight up copy and paste the functions and use them in your scripts.
-The functions have been designed so that they don't use any external libraries.
-The only libraries used are `requests` and `typing`, which are standard in Python.
+The functions have been designed so that the only external dependency is the `requests` library, which is commonly used for making HTTP requests in Python.
+The other library used is `pathlib`and `typing`, which are part of the Python standard library.

 This client aims to simplify interactions with the CGI-Clinics API for Python users.